frenetic-lang/frenetic/guide/02-OxRepeater.md

   * `topo=single` creates a network with one switch and three hosts.

-  * `--mac` sets the hosts mac addresses to `1`, `2`, and `3` (instead
+  * `--mac` sets the hosts' mac addresses to 1`, 2, and 3 (instead
-    of a random number).
+    of random numbers).
 This makes debugging a lot easier.

-  * `--controller=remote` directs the switches to connect to your controller (instead of using a default controller that is built into Mininet).
+  * `--controller=remote` directs the switches to connect to your controller (instead of using a default, built-in controller).

 - After Mininet launches, your controller should print `[Ox_Controller] switch 1 connected`.

-  Mininet will print the network topology, then drop you into the Mininet
+  Mininet will print the network topology and then drop you into the Mininet prompt:
-  prompt:

   `mininet>`